JSON to exchange objects between different languages

 The XML version is easier to read, but for the computer, the advantage is to JSON: lighter, easier to parse, similar to a JavaScript object.

-- Json.org.
-The site provide a link to a parser for each programming language.
+References: More information on Json.org.
+The site provides a link to a parser for each programming language.
+See also the ECMA specification.